 "Came to see you,"

-Dawn explained as he walked off.
+Dawn said as he walked off.

 They fell into step beside